LoginRadius/docs/content/guide/setup-your-smtp-provider/index.md

 Setup your SMTP provider by following the below steps.

 ## Step 1: Access SMTP Provider Settings
-1. Login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account.
+1. Log in to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account.
-2. From the left navigation panel, click **Configuration** and then navigate to the **Email/SMS Provider Settings** section.
+2. Select your app, then from the left navigation panel, click **Configuration** and then navigate to the **Email/SMS Provider Settings** section.
 3. Click the down arrow, the **SMTP Provider Settings** screen will appear.

    ![alt_text](images/smtp.png "image_tooltip")